lukewiwa/API_code_of_points/README.md

 **Show User**
 ----
-  Returns json data about a single user.
+  Returns json data about a set of skills.

 * **URL**